Join The Conversation

 This Lunch & Learn offers an opportunity for leaders, business owners, and employers to gain and share practical insights for achieving more humane and sustainable organisations.

-Professor Charura is a HCPC-registered Counselling Psychologist and UKCP (United Kingdom Council for Psychotherapy) registered Psychotherapist.
+Professor Charura MBE is a HCPC-registered Counselling Psychologist and UKCP (United Kingdom Council for Psychotherapy) registered Psychotherapist.
 He is also a Coaching Psychologist.

 Divine has worked as a clinician in a range of clinical settings including the NHS, voluntary and private sectors, in both inpatient and outpatient settings.
 He is currently a Professor in Counselling Psychology at York St John University.